About

 Restoration is Part of Backup Setup

 Restoring data is actually part of setting up a backup.
-It is an opportunity to test that the backup has preserved the data which will be required in the even that the original is no longer available.
+It is an opportunity to test that the backup has preserved the data which will be required in the event that the original is no longer available.
 Therefore, the restoration of files should be part of your backup testing and setup procedure.

 How Do You Access the Backup During a Restore?